Saturn MLV: Proposed modifications

 The baseline Saturn MLV would incorporate these changes from the Saturn V vehicle.

-Saturn IC (first stage) stretched 240 inches with 5.6 million pounds propellant and five new F-1A engines;
+The Saturn IC first stage would have been stretched 240 in with 5,600,000 lb of propellant and five new F-1A engines;

-S-II (second stage) stretched 41 inches with 1.0 million pounds propellant and five J-2 engines;
+the S-II second stage would have been stretched 41 in with 1,000,000 lb of propellant and five J-2 engines;

-S-IVB (third stage) strengthened, but with standard 230,000 lbs propellant, one J-2 engine.
+the S-IVB third stage would have been strengthened, but with a standard 230,000 lb of propellant, and one J-2 engine.
+Nuclear propulsion in the third stage and toroidal J-2 engines in the second and third stages were also investigated.